Several customers have recently asked how to search text within Microsoft Word documents, and this post outlines how this can be easily achieved.

 3.d.
 File Content: Select the ‘File Content‘ property provided by the ‘When a file is created in a folder’ SharePoint trigger action

-Our flow has is now configured to obtained the contents of the Microsoft Word Document in TXT format (Text)… the Encodian action returns a TXT file and we can easily access the contents by decoding the base64 file using the base64toString() expression as follows:
+Our flow is now configured to obtain the contents of the Microsoft Word Document in TXT format (Text)… the Encodian action returns a TXT file, and we can easily access the contents by decoding the base64 file using the base64toString() expression as follows:

-4. Add a ‘Compose‘ action and configure as follows:
+4. Add a ‘Compose‘ action and configure it as follows:

 Search Text with Power Automate

 There are a couple of options which can be used to search text content within Power Automate:

 The Contains() expression can be used to validate whether a specific value exists within a string; the following example shows how to check whether the text obtained from the document contains the word ‘Encodian‘: